Support throughout your study

 Some of our modules also include residential schools where you’ll get the opportunity to develop your practical skills and meet other students.

-*As a part of our response to the ongoing coronavirus pandemic, we don’t expect to be able to offer face-to-face tuition on modules beginning October 2020 or February 2021.
+*As a part of our response to the ongoing coronavirus pandemic, we don’t expect to be able to offer face-to-face tuition on modules beginning before 31 August 2021.
 For any face-to-face events we’re unable to offer, online alternatives will be provided instead.